All complaints to the ADB Accountability Mechanism must be made in writing and

 The identities of representatives who are not at the same time complainants will not be

-kept confidential, but will be disclosed to ensure transparency.
+kept confidential, and will be disclosed to ensure transparency.
 The identities of relatives

 and friends representing complainants who face constraints such as illiteracy or physical

-disability will be confidential, if they so request.
+disability will be kept confidential, if they so request.